Data-driven Sensor Placement for Predictive Applications: A Correlation-Assisted Attribution Framework (CAAF): Results

-Correlated features cause a breakdown of the additivity axiom in Shapley attribution theory, which states that the total contribution of two features must equal the sum of their individual contributions, since part of their contribution may be shared.
-They complicate FA analysis as learned models may assign high importance scores to correlated inputs.
-This can occur because models, such as neural networks, can distribute weights arbitrarily among correlated features without losing predictive performance.
-During training, backpropagation optimizes the combined effect of features rather than individual contributions.
+During the training of deep learning models, backpropagation optimizes the combined effect of features rather than individual contributions.
 If two features are perfectly correlated, the network may assign similar weights to both, as any linear combination of the two features yields the same output.
 This creates ambiguity in FA --- while the model relies on the collective signal, FA methods may misleadingly assign importance to both features equally, even though only one is theoretically necessary.
 Although not visually shown here, we empirically demonstrate this phenomenon by training a neural network on two identical features, which indeed results in equal FA values for both features, revealing a key limitation in directly applying FA to interpret feature importance for correlated inputs.